All Products

 Note

-1. Visit Cloud DNS - Global Traffic Manager.
+1. Go to the Alibaba Cloud DNS - Global Traffic Manager console.

 3. Click Add Access Policy to configure the access policy.

-Basic configuration refers to the global system configuration for the created Global Traffic Manager instance, including the following: Instance Name, CNAME Access Domain Type, Business Domain, Global TTL, Alert Notification Group, and other related information.
+Configure the global settings for your GTM instance: Instance Name, CNAME Access Domain Type, Business Domain, Global TTL, and Alert Notification Group.

 Prerequisites